 Instant Pot Beef Stew

-In the spirit of the warm, cozy vibes going around, I have an equally comforting hug of a recipe to share with you: Instant Pot Beef Stew.
+In the spirit of the warm, cozy vibes, I have a comforting hug of a recipe to share with you: Instant Pot Beef Stew.
 It has the cozy richness you expect from the stick-to-your-ribs classic, made faster in the pressure cooker.

 This recipe is an adaptation of my Crock Pot Beef Stew, which is one of my absolute favorite recipes to make on a chilly, cloudy Sunday (along with this Crockpot Vegetable Beef Soup) when I can prep the beef stew earlier in the day, then take pleasure in allowing the meat cook low and slow until it is so fall apart tender, it slices with a spoon.

 This recipe for Instant Pot Beef Stew is that recipe’s flavor twin, on fast forward.
 (For those still in the market, this is the Instant Pot that I own.
 It’s actually on sale today too!
 Check out these 15 Healthy Instant Pot Recipes for other ideas of what you could make if you have one.)